HECVAT Category

 Does your cloud solution provider have access to your encryption keys?

-This question is asking whether your cloud service provider (CSP) has access to the encryption keys that protect your data stored in their cloud environment.
+Key custody in the cloud is the heart of this question, namely whether your cloud provider can reach the encryption keys that protect your data in their environment.
 Encryption keys are digital credentials that control the ability to decrypt encrypted data.
 If your CSP has access to these keys, they could potentially decrypt and access your data.

 ResponseHub is the product I wish I had when I was a CTO